-1 Introduction
+1. Introduction

-Robust scientific knowledge and data on the state and trends of the environment are imperative for effective policy-making (OECD, 2015; Rose et al., 2020).
-The Rio+20 Summit highlighted this in its outcome document 'The Future We Want'.
-Its section on institutional framework capacity for sustainable development aims to: "Promote the science-policy interface through inclusive, evidence-based and transparent scientific assessments, as well as access to reliable, relevant and timely data in areas related to the three dimensions of sustainable development - economic, social and environmental" (UN, 2012).
+Robust scientific knowledge and data on the state and trends of the environment are imperative for effective policy-making (Rose et al., 2020; OECD, 2015).
+The Rio+ 20 Summit highlighted this in its outcome document 'The Future We Want'.
+Its section on institutional framework capacity for sustainable development aims to: "Promote the science-policy interface through inclusive, evidence-based and https://doi.org/10.1016/j.envsci.2023.103653